Ghonem22/Social-Media-Image-Analyzer/README.md

 # Social-Media-Image-Analyzer

-Detect information from social media images using image processing, computer vision, Amazon Rekognition, and deploying the system using Flask on AWS.
-We extract information from the images like "the number of likes", "date the image was posted", "privacy", and "number of viewers" for a given image on social media platforms.
+Extracting information from social media images using Yolo v5 and Amazon Rekognition.
+Then we deployed the system using Flask on AWS.

+For a given image on social media platforms, We extract information from the images like "number of likes", "date the image was posted", "privacy", and "number of viewers".